welsaid/FMCG-Commercial-Operations-Analysis-using-Power-BI/README.md

 # FMCG Commercial Operations Analysis Report

 ### Project Overview
-A fast-moving consumer goods company, which sells multiple brands and SKUs across regions, channels, and distributors wants to improve the operation of the business by executing the right stategies.
-This project is meant to show how commercial performance is trending, where operational execution is helping or hurting sales, and how inventory and cash discipline affect sustainable growth.
+An FMCG (fast-moving consumer goods) company, which sells multiple brands and SKUs across regions, channels, and distributors wants to improve the operation of the business by executing the right stategies.
+This project aims to uncover how commercial performance is trending, where operational execution is helping or hurting sales, and how inventory and cash discipline affect sustainable growth.

 ---
 ### Problem Statement
+There are issues regarding uneven perfomance and execution challenges across the value chain of the business.
+The lack of a single and reliable insight on where distribution gaps are reducing sales and how inventory/receivables are impacting the working capital.

 ---
 ### Business Questions Answered